dasnoopy/git-check/README.md

 **Note 2:**<br />
 When add a new git repo to the file, Last_Check and Current_Commit can be any numeric value.<br />
 These values will be overwritten,with correct info,after first script run unless you use the `--check_only` argument.

+**Note 3:**<br />
+A backup copy of then csv file is always created before update the csv file itself.

 ![Screenshot](https://raw.github.com/dasnoopy/git-check/main/screenshot.png)